-- Residents will be consuming electricity sourced from their own and neighbouring residents’ rooftop PVs, with all “top up” electricity from the grid accredited as 100% Greenpower.
+- Thirty six households with rooftop solar will be able to trade with each other via the battery with all “top up” electricity sourced from the grid accredited as 100% Greenpower.

-- According to independent modelling, it is anticipated that the East Village residents could save up to 50% on their electricity costs.
+- According to independent modelling from DevelopmentWA, it is anticipated that the East Village residents could save up to 50% on their electricity costs.

 DevelopmentWA’s East Village at Knutsford, a former industrial site in Fremantle, will be a showcase for energy-efficient residential infill development, featuring a micro grid supply network for water and power and a 670 kWh on-site battery.

 “The property industry is in a unique position to drive energy change from the ground up.
-This project highlights how developers can choose to make smarter, more efficient choices when it comes to homes,” said David Martin, non-executive director and co-founder of Power Ledger.
+This project highlights how developers can choose to make smarter, more efficient choices when it comes to homes,” said Dr Jemma Green, co-founder and executive chairman of Power Ledger.

-“Power Ledger’s platform allows residents to sell excess solar power from the panels on their roofs directly to their neighbours at a better price, rather than selling back to the traditional grid.”
+“Power Ledger’s platform allows residents to sell excess solar power from the panels on their roofs directly to their neighbours, with everyone saving money.”
+Said Dr Green

-The 36 townhouses at East Village will generate their own power using minimum 6kW rooftop solar PV systems, share locally-generated energy across a micro grid, and have access to a shared electric vehicle charging station.
+The 36 townhouses at East Village will generate their own power, each using a minimum 6kW rooftop solar PV system, share locally-generated energy across a micro grid, and also have access to a shared electric vehicle charging station.

 The development includes a microgrid supply network for water and power, a shared on-site battery provided by Power Ledger, and each home will be fitted with an electric vehicle charger.